Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: Entanglement criteria for three-port beamsplitters EPR interference

-We shall study here the approach which uses specific value assignment as in Fig.~\ref{FIG:state_d3} (see \cite{MULTIPORT97}).
-Consider four unitary transformations which lead to the unbiased (complementary) bases in a $3$-dimensional Hilbert space (note that when the dimension $d$ of a Hilbert space is an integer power of a prime number, the number of mutually unbiased bases is $d+1$ \cite{WOOTTERS}). $U(3)=\openone$, while the other three, indexed with $m=0,1,2$, have matrix elements which lead to the following transformations of the bases \cite{WOOTTERS}:
+We shall study here an approach which uses the specific value assignment as in figure \ref{FIG:state_d3} (see \cite{MULTIPORT97}).
+Consider four unitary transformations which lead to the unbiased (complementary) bases in a $3$-dimensional Hilbert space.
+Note that generally when the dimension $d$ of a Hilbert space is an integer power of a prime number, the number of mutually unbiased bases is known to be $d+1$ \cite{WOOTTERSa, WOOTTERSb}.
+We put $U(3)=\openone$, while the other three, indexed with $m=0,1,2$, have matrix elements which lead to the following transformations of the bases \cite{WOOTTERSa, WOOTTERSb}:

+where now $\omega=\exp(2 \pi \rmi /3)$.
 With such transformations one can relate a multi-port beam-splitter (interferometer) which couples the input beams the creation operators, $a_i^\dagger$, with the output ones, $a_{j}^{\dagger} (m)$ in the following way: